 Some of the grafts used for a Hair Transplant may fail to establish a blood supply and die, though regrowth occurs in most cases.
 When plug grafts are used, small bumps on the scalp may form at the transplantation sites.
 Scars at the graft sites and at the donor areas are usually small and well-hidden by hair growth.

 Hair Replacement Costs

-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a hair transplant in 2013 was $5,136.
-This figure does not include other costs, such as a facilities charge or anesthesia.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.
-The total fee for hair replacement can vary considerably depending on the procedure used, the region of the country and the patient's specific needs.
+The total fee for Hair Replacement can vary considerably depending on the procedure used, the region of the country and the patient's specific needs.

-Health insurance will usually not cover the cost of cosmetic hair replacement.
+Health insurance will usually not cover the cost of cosmetic Hair Replacement.
 However, certain procedures may be covered if performed to treat burns, trauma or for other reconstructive purposes.
-Check with your insurance company to find out if nose surgery is covered and to determine the eligibility requirements.
+Check with your insurance company to find out if Hair Replacement is covered and to determine the eligibility requirements.

 Hair Replacement Consultation

 If you decide that you might benefit from Hair Replacement, the first step is to locate a qualified plastic surgeon and schedule a consultation.
 At the consultation, the doctor will perform a physical examination to evaluate the extent of hair loss and the condition of your skin.
 He or she will also take a complete medical history, including your family history of hair loss, existing health conditions, medications (prescription and non-prescription) and vitamins.
 Be sure to tell the surgeon if you smoke, have any allergies or have had previous Hair Replacement surgery.